Kimberley Walsh: Girls Aloud

 They also achieved seven certified albums and have been nominated for five Brit Awards, winning the 2009 Best Single for "The Promise".

 The group's musical style is pop, but throughout their career they had experimented with electropop and dance-pop.
 Girls Aloud's collaborations with Brian Higgins and his songwriting and production team Xenomania earned the group critical acclaim, due to an innovative approach to mainstream pop music.
 The group became one of the few UK reality television acts to achieve continued success, amassing a fortune of £30 million by May 2010.
 Guinness World Records lists them as "Most Successful Reality TV Group" in the 2007 edition.
 They also hold the record for "Most Consecutive Top Ten Entries in the UK by a Female Group" in the 2008 edition, and are credited again for "Most Successful Reality TV Group" in the 2011 edition.
 The group was also named the United Kingdom's biggest selling girl group of the 21st century, with over 4.3 million singles sales and 4 million albums sold in the UK alone.

 In July 2009, Girls Aloud announced they would take a year-long hiatus to pursue solo projects.
 Walsh revealed that she does not think it is possible Girls Aloud will ever "officially break up".
 She explained that they are planning to tour again and will probably take breaks from time to time, doing solo projects but they will never permanently go their separate ways.

 After Girls Aloud's three years of hiatus, the group reunited for their 10th anniversary.
 The group released their new single, "Something New" on 18 November 2012.
 The music video for the song was filmed in October 2012, and premiered on YouTube on 19 October 2012.
 The song was also the official charity single for Children in Need in 2012.
 The group released their second greatest hits compilation, Ten on 26 November 2012.
 In 2013, the group embarked on Ten - The Hits Tour 2013.
-They announced their split soon after the tour ended.
+They announced their disbanding shortly after the tour ended.

+In May and June 2024, Walsh and her Girls Aloud bandmates got back together for an arena tour titled The Girls Aloud Show in memory of their late bandmate Sarah Harding.